 Conville & Walsh This large, established agency has six agents for both adults’ and children’s books, and over eighty authors.
-They ask for postal submissions consisting of a covering letter, synopsis and the first three chapters to the appropriate agent by visiting their page and using their contact email.
+Email your covering letter, synopsis and the first three chapters to the appropriate agent by visiting their page and using their contact email.
 They aim to reply within two months.
 They encourage authors to submit to other agencies at the same time, but you should mention if your manuscript has or is being read in full by anyone else.
-At the time of writing they are not looking for picture books.
-As well as reading the very comprehensive submissions page, you should also click on the link to read some extremely useful advice from their reader David Llewellyn (who has instantly endeared himself to me by suggesting ‘the slush pile’ be renamed ‘the talent pool’!).
-Read an interview with Paula Rawsthorne and her Conville & Walsh agent Jo Unwin at the Tall Tales and Short Stories blog.
+They are not looking for picture books.